-upper() Converts all characters in a string to uppercase. string.upper() lower() Converts all characters in a string to lowercase. string.lower() find() Returns the lowest index in the string where the substring is found. string.find(substring) strip() Removes the leading and trailing whitespaces. string.strip() replace() Replaces the occurrences of a substring within a string. string.replace(old, new) split() Splits the string at the specified delimiter and returns a list of substrings. string.split(delimiter) join() Concatenates the elements of an iterable with a specified separator. string.join(iterable) startswith() Checks if the string starts with the specified prefix. string.startswith(prefix) endswith() Checks if the string ends with the specified suffix. string.endswith(suffix)
+upper() Converts all characters in a string to uppercase. string.upper() lower() Converts all characters in a string to lowercase. string.lower() find() Returns the lowest index in the string where the substring is found. string.find(substring) strip() Removes the leading and trailing whitespaces. string.strip() replace() Replaces the occurrences of a string.replace(old, new substring within a string. split() Splits the string at the specified delimiter and returns a list of substrings. string.split(delimiter) join() Concatenates the elements of an iterable with a specified separator. startswith() Checks if the string starts with the specified prefix. string.startswith(prefix) endswith() Checks if the string ends with the specified suffix. string.endswith(suffix)